 7 simple ways to improve energy efficiency in your building

-Your building’s energy efficiency not only affects your utility bill, but can also have an impact on your property’s value and your workers’ performance.
+Your building’s energy efficiency not only affects your utility bill, but it also has an impact on your property’s value and your workers’ performance.

 Here are some tips to consider as you improve the energy efficiency of your commercial building.